lachiefish/ReceiptBasic/README.md

 - **Python (Data Generation Tooling):** Custom tooling (`scripts/`) built with `PIL` (Pillow) and `requests` to:
   - Query card data APIs and curate token/creature datasets.
   - Scale down artwork to strictly match the 384-dot thermal width limit.
-  - Convert full-color art into optimized 1-bit monochrome binary bitmaps with heavy contrast enhancement and specialized dithering suited for thermal heads.
+  - Convert full-colour art into optimised 1-bit monochrome binary bitmaps with heavy contrast enhancement and specialised dithering suited for thermal heads.

 ## Architecture & Workflow

-1. **Data Pipeline:** Python scripts run prior to deployment fetching card imagery, converting to monochrome formats, categorizing into hierarchical SD card directories by CMC (e.g., `/data/cards/2/`), and packaging `.bin` index files.
+1. **Data Pipeline:** Python scripts run prior to deployment, fetching card imagery, converting to monochrome formats, categorising into hierarchical SD card directories by CMC (e.g., `/data/cards/2/`), and packaging `.bin` index files.
-2. **Boot & Initialization:** The ESP32 boots, mounts the SD-MMC for high-speed file access, initializes UI/printer drivers, and spawns background server tasks for OTA and FTP.
+2. **Boot & Initialisation:** The ESP32 boots, mounts the SD-MMC for high-speed file access, initialises UI/printer drivers, and spawns background server tasks for OTA and FTP.
 3. **User Operation:** Turning the rotary encoder shifts the targeted CMC.
 A button press reads an index file to fetch a random card filepath in standard execution time.
 4. **Data Streaming:** Buffers pull the raw 1-bit pixel payloads from the SD card and stream the binary packet stream over serial UART directly to the thermal receipt printer to yield the final token output on demand.